Renewing a minor's Dutch passport in the United States

 You must provide proof of legal residence in the country where you and your child live.

 In the United States, you can do this by providing:

-- a valid visa and supporting documents (a Form I-797, Notice of Action, recently issued by the Department of Homeland Security)
+- a valid visa and supporting documents (a Homeland Security's 797 Notice of Action) or

-- if you are a US citizen, a certificate of naturalisation as a US citizen or proof of birth abroad (Consular Report of Birth Abroad, CRBA (if you were not born in the US).
+- a certificate of naturalisation as a US citizen or proof of birth abroad, a so-called Consular Report of Birth Abroad, CRBA (if you were not born in the US).

 If you do not have valid US immigration documents, you must hold a ‘Certification of Non-existence of a Record of Naturalisation’.
 You can request this document from US Citizenship and Immigration Services.